scitor/SR2-IndustrialRevolution/readme.md

 - Improved performance / code of trade ship navigation (didn't benchmark but it feels like quite a bit)

 # Details
+- each trade ship or station can hold one resource type and has a cargo depending on its size (currently 50% in IR of its size are cargo space, 100% in vanilla)
+- each resource has a defined worth, which is then multiplied by the cargo amount and set as the ships worth.
+- ships/stations do earn 10% of their cargo worth each cycle (

 ## New Trade Ship / Station mechanic

 - A trade ship spawns and travels the actual route for every resource a planet / asteroid is exporting, every 3 minutes